 At 225.01-07:

 Figure 22-8 shows the transmitter blocks used to generate the Data field of a 20 MHz, 40 MHz and 80 MHz VHT SU PPDU with BCC encoding for a single frequency segment.
-A subset of these transmitter blocks consisting of the constellation mapper and CSD blocks, as well as the blocks to the right of, and including, the spatial mapping block, are also used to generate the VHT-STF and VHT-LTF fields.
-This is illustrated in Figure 22-19 for the VHT-LTF fields.
-A similar set of transmit blocks, but without the multiplication by AkVHTLTF (defined in Equation (22-36)), is used to generate the VHT-STF field.
+A subset of these transmitter blocks consisting of the constellation mapper and CSD blocks, as well as the blocks to the right of, and including, the spatial mapping block, are also used to generate the VHT-LTF fields.
+This is illustrated in Figure 22-19.
+A subset of these transmitter blocks consisting of the constellation mapper and CSD blocks, as well as the blocks to the right of, and including, the spatial mapping block, are also used to generate the VHT-STF fieldbut without the multiplication by AkVHTLTF (defined in Equation (22-36)).